-Make sure your son or daughter is ready for growing school workloads and the future challenges of college with Sylvan’s study skills program in Nebraska.
-Through our program, kids in grades 4-12 develop useful life management, problem solving and critical thinking skills to help them better organize their busy schedules and stay on top of schoolwork assignments.
+Sylvan’s study skills program in Nebraska can help ensure your son or daughter is fully prepared for increasing school workloads and the forthcoming challenges of college.
+Our program, which is tailored for kids and teens in grades 4-12, focuses on the kind of life management, critical thinking and problem solving skills needed to manage schoolwork and organize busy schedules more effectively.
 You'll see confidence levels soar as your child picks up life-long tools that he or she can put to good use in the classroom and beyond!
-So don't delay: contact your local Sylvan in Nebraska now to make sure your child is equipped for success.
+It's time to equip your child for success: get started today by contacting your local Sylvan in Nebraska.

 A Successful Future Starts Now

-- How to better manage time and workloads.
+- How to manage time and workloads more efficiently.

-- Strategies to set achievable short-term and long-term goals.
+- Strategies for setting short-term and long-term goals.

 - Organizational methods for setting up an effective personal study area and tackling homework.